ngarbezza/testy/README.md

 ```

 And it will run every file under the `tests` directory, and you can define suites in those files.

+In this case, make sure the suites don't have the `run()` at the end, otherwise they are going to be executed twice.

 ### Examples and available assertions